 The goal of treatment is to clean the pockets surrounding the teeth and prevent damage to the bone.
 Non-surgical treatments can address mild to moderate periodontal disease.
 Severe gum disease may require surgical treatments.

 - Scaling and root planing – types of careful dental cleaning of the root surfaces that remove plaque and tartar.
 Scaling is the removal of tartar from the surface of teeth, while root planing removes infected root structure and smoothens the root surfaces.

 - Antibiotics – to control bacterial infections.

 Surgical treatments for periodontal gum disease

 - Pocket reduction – also known as flap surgery, this procedure involves tiny incisions that expose the roots for more effective scaling and root planing

 - Soft tissue grafts – the transplantation of healthy gum tissue to areas of receding gum line, with the intent of covering roots exposed by gum disease

 - Bone grafts – the transplantation of healthy bone or synthetic bone to areas where periodontitis has destroyed bone that holds teeth in place

-- Guided tissue regeneration – the placement of a biocompatible fabric between existing bone and teeth to prevent the unwanted growth of tissue in the healing area
+- Guided tissue – the placement of a biocompatible fabric between existing bone and teeth to prevent the unwanted growth of tissue in the healing area

 - Tissue stimulating proteins – the application of a gel to the tooth root; the gel contains proteins found in developing tooth enamel, so it promotes the growth of healthy bone and tissue